word-up/react_styleguide/README.md

     * `product-list/`
       * `...`
 ## Spacing and Code Indentation
   * Use 2 spaces and indent using spaces

+## Comments
+  * Use backslack // comments when necessary
+  * For todos use `//TODO: (From Mark) hookup Ajax to rest server` for vs highlight

 ## React
 #### Add `propTypes` to every components